cocoabunnie/AnimalCrossingSearch_CI/README.md

 The site also has an "about" page, which gives you a little information about me and the purpose of the project as well as a list of lessons I've learned and skills I've gained while completing this project.

+This project also has continuous integration implemented using GitHub Actions which is what the "CI" stands for in the repository name.
+Meaning, when anything is pushed to the main branch, the project is automatically checked for any warnings or errors to prevent any issues from happening when it's deployed/before it's too late.

 Thank you for reading.
 I hope you like it!💜

 💚 The data from this project was provided by the ACNH API, which you can find here: http://acnhapi.com/